Kruptein/PlanarAlly/docs/lighting.rst

 .. note::
-    Every player can choose the colour of the fog for its session, the DM can additionally change the opacity of the fog to see what's lurking in the shadows.
+    Every player can choose the colour of the fog for its session, the DM can additionally change his/her fog opacity to see what's lurking in the shadows.

 Emulating daylight